Rawwad-Alhejaili/Recursions-Are-All-You-Need/README.md

 | `--save_cycle` | Save cycle period to save the model weights (models acheving the best PSNR or SSIM scores are always saved immediately regardless of the save cycle) | 10 |

 ## Testing
-Run `COAST/TEST_COAST.py` and it will print out the results of all the configurations of COAST used in the paper.
+Run `COAST/TEST_COAST.py` and it will print out the results of all the configurations of COAST used in the paper (it is recommended to run them cell by cell).

 ## Results
 ![Tables](/Figures/Tables.png)